astropy/photutils/docs/aperture.rst

 box where the mask is to be applied.
-It also provides a :meth:`~photutils.aperture.ApertureMask.to_image` method to obtain an image of the mask in a 2D array of the given shape, a :meth:`~photutils.ApertureMask.cutout` method to create a cutout from the input data over the mask bounding box, and an :meth:`~photutils.aperture.ApertureMask.multiply` method to multiply the aperture mask with the input data to create a mask-weighted data cutout.
+It also provides a :meth:`~photutils.aperture.ApertureMask.to_image` method to obtain an image of the mask in a 2D array of the given shape, a :meth:`~photutils.aperture.ApertureMask.cutout` method to create a cutout from the input data over the mask bounding box, and an :meth:`~photutils.aperture.ApertureMask.multiply` method to multiply the aperture mask with the input data to create a mask-weighted data cutout.
 All of these methods properly handle the cases of partial or